fido-web-pay/fido-web-pay.github.io/mobilepaymentapps.md

 - Invoice payments

-In addition to that, many of these solutions are also used for login when the user is on a "PC" running a Web version of the on-line bank.
+In addition to that, many of these solutions are also used for login when the user is on a "PC" running a Web version of the on-line bank as well as supporting 3D Secure.

 _That is, it is not entirely obvious why banks would switch to FIDO based solutions_.
-However, there is one big difference between internal uses like banking and payments: internal systems may be pretty bank-specific, while payments targeting external entities like merchants make proprietary systems much less attractive.
+However, there is one big difference between banking and payments: internal systems may be pretty bank-specific, while payments targeting external entities like merchants make proprietary systems much less attractive.
 To reach massive adoption of such systems is essentially only possible for giants like PayPal, Amazon, and AliPay.